oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-native-apps.md

 The authorization challenge endpoint is a new endpoint defined by this specification which the native application uses to obtain an authorization code.

+The authorization challenge endpoint is an HTTP API at the authorization server that accepts HTTP POST requests with parameters in the HTTP request message body using the `application/x-www-form-urlencoded` format.
+This format has a character encoding of UTF-8, as described in Appendix B of {{RFC6749}}.
+The authorization challenge endpoint URL MUST use the "https" scheme.

 Authorization servers supporting this specification SHOULD include the URL of their authorization challenge endpoint in their authorization server metadata document {{RFC8414}} using the `authorization_challenge_request_endpoint` parameter as defined in {{authorization-server-metadata}}.

 The endpoint accepts the authorization request parameters defined in {{RFC6749}} for the authorization endpoint as well as all applicable extensions defined for the authorization endpoint.
 Some examples of such extensions include Proof Key for Code Exchange (PKCE) {{RFC7636}}, Resource Indicators {{RFC8707}}, and OpenID Connect (OIDC) [OIDC].
-It is important to note that some extension parameters have meaning in a web context but don't have meaning in a native mechanism (e.g. response_mode=query).
+It is important to note that some extension parameters have meaning in a web context but don't have meaning in a native mechanism (e.g. `response_mode=query`).
 It is out of scope as to what the AS does in the case that an extension defines a parameter that is has no meaning in this use case.

 The client initiates the authorization flow with or without information collected from the user (e.g. a password or MFA code).